 Attorneys Bruce Inosencio, Jr. and Kristina Fisk have worked together representing clients throughout Michigan since 2003, when Mrs. Fisk joined Mr. Inosencio’s solo practice as an associate attorney.
 The firm, which focuses on representing clients in the practice areas of construction law, real estate law and business law, is committed to excellence in both transactional and litigation services.
-In 2009 they formed Inosencio Fisk, and have since enjoyed considerable recognition for their high level of professionalism and quality legal services.
+In 2009 they formed Inosencio & Fisk, PPLC, and have since enjoyed considerable recognition for their high level of professionalism and quality legal services.

-In 2012, Inosencio Fisk welcomed new associate Angela Wetherby to the firm.
+In 2012, Inosencio Fisk welcomed new associate, Angela Wetherby, to the firm.
 In 2013, Inosencio Fisk welcomed William Thompson into the firm in an “of counsel” role.

 Our firm’s smaller size enables us to spend significant time building strong relationships with our clients without sacrificing quality or professionalism.
 The unique, personalized experience we provide clients allows for a fuller understanding of their legal matters and options.
 And, we utilize cutting-edge technologies that maximize our accessibility and all-around effectiveness, which results in cost savings — and great results — for our clients.

-The types of cases and other legal matters we’ve handled in the past are as diverse as our client base.
+The types of cases and other legal matters that we have handled in the past are as diverse as our client base.
 In fact, our skilled attorneys work with businesses of all sizes and at all phases of development.
 Whether you’re an entrepreneur looking to start an LLC (limited liability company) or a corporation, an existing business dealing with an internal matter or facing a lawsuit, or an organization preparing to expand or dissolve, we can handle your issue.
 Consider the following areas where we’ve helped businesses in the past:

 Business formation, dissolution, buying a business, selling a business, or mergers of limited liability companies or corporations.